 She is a believer that the time has to be right for people to explore mindfulness, and that it’s not right for everyone.
-People find their own way of being and sometimes the conditions are not right for us.
+People find their own way of being and sometimes the conditions are not right.
 She disagrees with the way it is often offered universally in replace of good services, or offered in the workplace to cope with cuts and increasing workloads.
-Angela is committed to healing centered practice.
+Angela is committed to healing centred practice.

 Mindfulness in Schools Project - Paws B Programme

 Between 2018 – 2020 as part of a contract with Bradford Council Angela facilitated a mindfulness programme across schools and support services.
-She could have chosen to faciliate lots of workshop herself.
-Instead she chose to spend a portion of the contract funding on training others so that the so that the skills would be there long after the contract end.
-The contract enables.
+She could have chosen to facilitate lots of workshops herself.
+Instead she chose to spend a portion of the contract funding on training others so that the skills would be there long after the contract ended.

-13 teachers /support staff to access a mindfulness programme to develop their own practice.
+13 teachers /support staff accessed a mindfulness programme to develop their own practice.

 12 teachers accredited to facilitate the PawsB Programme (Key Stage 2)